Maximum break: Multiple maximums

 Mark Davis, Jackson Page and Ronnie O'Sullivan are the only players to make two official maximum breaks in professional competition at the same event.
 Mark Davis became the first player to do so, when he compiled two 147s at the 2017 Championship League.
 In the third round of the qualifying stage for the 2025 World Championship, Jackson Page made two maximums in his 102 win over Allan Taylor, with the first in the eighth frame on 13 April 2025 and the second in the twelfth frame the following day.
 This made him the first player to make two maximums in a professional competitive match.
-On 15 August 2025, in his 6–3 win over Chris Wakelin in the semi-finals of the 2025 Saudi Arabia Snooker Masters, Ronnie O'Sullivan made maximums in the first and seventh frames of the match, becoming the only player to make two maximums in a one-session match or on the same day.
+On 15 August 2025, in his 63 win over Chris Wakelin in the semi-finals of the 2025 Saudi Arabia Snooker Masters, Ronnie O'Sullivan made maximums in the first and seventh frames of the match, becoming the only player to make two maximums in a one-session match or on the same day.

 There have been several noteworthy instances of multiple maximum breaks outside of sanctioned professional competition.
-Peter Ebdon compiled two maximum breaks during an 11frame exhibition match at Eastbourne Police Club on 15 April 1996, and in 2003 he also compiled two consecutive maximum breaks against Steve Davis in an exhibition match.
-In 2009 Jimmy White and Ronnie O'Sullivan compiled consecutive maximum breaks at an exhibition match in Ireland, and later in the same year Mark King and Joe Jogia replicated the feat at the Grove Open.
+Peter Ebdon is said to have compiled two maximum breaks during an 11frame exhibition match at Eastbourne Police Club on 15 April 1996, and in 2003 he also compiled two consecutive maximum breaks against Steve Davis in an exhibition match.
+In 2009 Jimmy White and Ronnie O'Sullivan compiled consecutive maximum breaks at an exhibition match in Ireland, and later in the same year Mark King and Joe Jogia are said to have replicated the feat at the Grove Open.
 The only known instance of more than two maximum breaks being compiled at a single event on the same day is during the Buckley's Bitter Challenge; three 147s were compiled on 8 February 1998, by Matthew Stevens, Ryan Day and Tony Chappel, but were not officially ratified.
 The only player known to have made more than two maximum breaks on a single occasion is Adrian Gunnell, who compiled three maximums in four frames at a club in Telford in 2003 while practising against Ian Duffy.

 John Higgins, Ronnie O'Sullivan and Thepchaiya Un-Nooh are the only players to record maximum breaks in consecutive ranking events.
 Higgins made maximums at the LG Cup and the British Open in 2003, O'Sullivan at the Northern Ireland Trophy and another at the UK Championship in 2007, and Un-Nooh at the Saudi Arabia Snooker Masters and Wuhan Open in 2025.